near-miss/dra_web/_pages/products.md

 # How it works

+Discover hidden near-misses™ from the entire spectrum of process data.
+{: .text-center}

-What makes us unique is our distinctive, patented approach of identifying hidden near-misses&trade; that are precursors of potential process failures.
+What makes us unique is our distinctive, patented approach of identifying hidden near-misses™ that are precursors of potential process failures.

 DRA receives data automatically via your existing historian, OPC, or similar systems.
-The  proprietary, hidden near-miss&trade; technology is designed to manage changes in process over time, updating risk estimates dynamically.
-Thus, the latest risk insights are available to all levels of the operations team, including managers, supervisors, engineers, operators, and maintenance team.
-Its easy-to-use web interface, and powerful communication and reporting features, provide transparent and effective risk information exchange among the plant personnel – making DRA a groundbreaking tool for proactive risk detection, predictive maintenance, and effective communication.
+All standard data sources (such as OSIsoft Pi, Aspen IP21, Honeywell PHD, GE Proficy, etc.) are supported.
+With DRA, information on developing risks is available to all levels of your operations team, including managers, supervisors, engineers, operators, and maintenance team.
+Result: transparency, proactive risk management, and effective communication.

 ![how-it-works](/images/how-it-works.png){: .align-center}